fbpx Skip to Content

 Oats are a good bait: slugs will fill up on them and become bloated and dehydrated, making them easy pickings for birds.

-My favorite way to get rid of slugs is the beer trap : just sink a cup into the soil, half fill it with beer and empty the trap when full.
+My favorite way to eliminate slugs is the beer trap: just sink a cup into the soil, half-fill it with beer, and empty the trap when full.
 The only disadvantage with beer traps is that they will fill with rain water and need resetting.
-To counter this cut a hole in the side of a milk bottle and bury it deep enough for the bottom of the hole to be level with the soil.
+To counter this, cut a hole in the side of a milk bottle and bury it deep enough for the bottom of the hole to be level with the soil.
 The top of the bottle acts like a roof.

 Beer trap for snails made out of a water jug

-As an environmentally friendly biological slug killer try nematodes.
-This is a parasitic worm that attacks slugs and infects them with a bacteria.
-You simply make a solution containing many thousands of nematodes and water them into the garden.
+As an environmentally friendly biological slug killer, try nematodes.
+These parasitic worms attack slugs and infect them with a bacteria.
+You simply make a solution containing thousands of nematodes and water them into the garden.

 How to get rid of aphids in the garden